Welcome to the 2020-21 school year!

 Some guidelines for the library include a two book limit and each student may keep the books for a four week period.
-If all books are returned within four weeks, class and student incentives will be given this year!
+If all books are returned within four weeks, class and student incentives will be given.
 Receipts in the back of each book will show each student’s due date for his/her book(s) and the name of the check out(s).
 After two weeks, a renewal will be required.
-Students will be allowed to renew their own books this year!
-Going online into the Grimmer catalog , signing in using their Google name before the lcstudents.com, and adding their password (their ID number), students may renew their own books, create personal book lists, and put books on hold.
-The renew, personal reading lists, and hold options are only available once students sign into their accounts using the Grimmer library catalog.
+Students are allowed to renew their own books from school or at home.
 The Grimmer library catalog of books can be found at https://library.lcsc.us/# by selecting The Catalog.
 Then choose Michael Grimmer Middle School and start your book search!
+Sign in using the Google email address info before the lcstudents.com and adding the student ID number as the password.
+Students may browse, renew their own books, create personal book lists, and put books on hold after logging in to their library account.
+The renew, personal reading lists, and hold options are only available once students sign into their Grimmer library accounts using the Grimmer library catalog.

 E-books and audio books can be checked out to students just like library books by going to https://library.lcsc.us/middle-school-electronic-resources/ at the bottom where it states Download audiobooks/ebooks.
-To get into their Follett account, the student’s login is their Google name before the lcstudents.com in their Google email address and their password is their ID number.
+To get into their Follett account from home, the student’s login is their Google email address info before the lcstudents.com in their Google email address and their password is their ID number.
 Students can also download the Sora app at Apple App Store or Google Play Store to access even more online books.
 Download the Sora app and sign in with the same info as the Follett account above to get reading.
 Audio books are very helpful for reluctant readers!
 Please take a look around online!
 This is a very easy way to keep your students reading at home on their Smart Phones, Ipads, and Kindles without needing to go to the library!
-You can add to your account the Lake Central School Corporation, the Lake County Libraries, and many other libraries in this area to increase book and search options.
-Can you imagine having the option of three or more libraries at your fingertips without leaving your home?!
-Now is the time to embrace the option for online reading!
-With teacher permission, you MAY bring electronic devices into class to use for reading purposes only.
-Please ask your teacher for permission and then get reading online!
+In addition, by using the Lake County Digital Library Access Card that each student will be provided, he/she can access the Lake County Libraries to increase his/her ebook and audiobook options.
+Can you imagine having the option of a variety of libraries at your fingertips without leaving your home?!
+Now is the time to embrace online reading!

 Additional resources (Arbookfinder, AR Home Connect, Lake County Public Library, etc.) can be found at https://library.lcsc.us/grimmer-middle-school/# under Useful Links.
-If you ever want to check if a book is an AR book, please go to www.arbookfind.com and search the title of the book.
+If you ever want to check if a book is an AR book, please go to www.arbookfind.com and search the title of the book for its AR details.

-After the four week period is up for having book(s) checked out, the book(s) will be marked mising in the student’s account.
-There are NO BOOK FINES this year, but if the book(s) is/are not returned, are lost, or are damaged, the full cost of the book(s) will be charged to the student’s account.
+After the four week period is up for having book(s) checked out, the book(s) will be marked missing in the student’s account.
+There are NO BOOK FINES, but if the book(s) is/are not returned, are lost, or are damaged, the full cost of the book(s) will be charged to the student’s account.
 A block will be placed on the student’s account until the fine is paid in full or the book(s) is/are found and returned.
 Checks (made out to Grimmer Middle School) or cash is accepted to clear any balance on a student’s account.

 Please feel free to contact me with any questions or concerns throughout the school year.
 I’m excited to start another year and hope this year is successful for all Grimmer readers!